benc-uk/armview-vscode/README.md

 ## Resource Filters
 The view can sometimes get very crowded, especially when you have many resources of the same time (e.g. NSG rules or Key Vault secrets).
 Click the 'Filter' toolbar button to apply a filter to the view.
 You will be prompted for a input string:
-- This is a comma separated list of resource types you want *removed from the view*
+- This is a comma separated list of resource types you want *removed from the view*.
-- A partial substring of the type can be used, e.g. `secrets` or `vaults/secrets` or `microsoft.keyvault/vaults/secrets`
+- A partial substring of the type can be used, e.g. `secrets` or `vaults/secrets` or `microsoft.keyvault/vaults/secrets`.
-- Case does not matter
+- Case does not matter.
-- Entering an empty string will remove the filter
+- Entering an empty string will remove the filter.

 ## Linked Templates
 The extension will attempt to locate and display linked templates, these resources will be shown grouped together in a shaded box.
-Linked template support is at an early stage, and comes with some limitations.
+Linked template support comes with many limitations.
 This is an outline of how it works:
 - If the resolved linked template URL is externally accessible, it will be downloaded and used.
+Results are cached to stop excessive HTTP calls.
 - If the URL is not accessible, then an attempt is made to load the file locally based on a guess from the filename and parent dir extracted from the URL, e.g. `nested/linked.json`
 - If that fails, then the local filesystem of the VS Code workspace will be searched for the file.
 Some assumptions are made in this search:
   - The search will only happen if the linked file has a *different* filename from the main/master template being viewed.
-Otherwise the search would just find the main template being viewed
+Otherwise the search would just find the main template being viewed.
   - The linked template file should located somewhere under the path of the main template, sub-folders will be searched.
 If the file resides elsewhere outside this path it will not be located.
-  - The first matching file will be used
+  - The first matching file will be used.
 - If linked template URL or filename is dynamic based on template parameters it is very likely not to resolve, and will not be found.
 - If the linked template can not be located/loaded then a icon representing the deployment will be shown as a fallback.
-- Currently there is no cache for data fetched from external URLs
+- Currently there is no cache for data fetched from external URLs.
 - The layout of the icons/resources can initially be a bit strange, and will require some manual tidy up to look good.
 I'm investigating how to improve this.

 # Notes